Google My Business- What is it and Where Do I Start?

-As a small business owner you know what it’s like to rotate hats.
-You’re an accountant one minute, social media manager the next, and customer service representative all the time.
+As a small business owner, you know what it’s like to rotate hats.
+You’re an accountant one minute, a social media manager the next, and a customer service representative all the time.
 So any tool that condenses some of that work is a welcomed gift.

 So what should local businesses be doing?

-Google+ is the single most important local listing you’ll set up.
-And now with Google My Business taking over and the threat of ‘Pigeon’; it’s more important than ever to complete and verify your listing.
+Google My Business is the single most important local listing you’ll set up, and it’s more important than ever to complete and verify your listing.
 Also, Google offers you guidelines to ensure your listing is filled out properly.

 Note: If you already had a Google Places account, you will automatically be upgraded to Google My Business.

 Google My Business Tips For Local Businesses